huggingface/dataset-viewer/docs_to_notion/kubernetes.md

 {
     "clusters": [
         "hub-ephemeral",
+        "hub-preprod",
         "hub-prod"
     ]
 }
 ```

-Note that listing the clusters is not allowed for the `EKS-HUB-Hub` role of the `hub` account:
+Note that listing the clusters is not allowed for the `EKS-HUB-Tensorboard` role of the `hub` account:

 ```
-$ aws eks list-clusters --profile=hub
+$ aws eks list-clusters --profile=tb

-An error occurred (AccessDeniedException) when calling the ListClusters operation: User: arn:aws:sts::707930574880:assumed-role/AWSReservedSSO_EKS-HUB-Hub_3c94769b0752b7d7/sylvain.lesage@huggingface.co is not authorized to perform: eks:ListClusters on resource: arn:aws:eks:us-east-1:707930574880:cluster/*
+An error occurred (AccessDeniedException) when calling the ListClusters operation: User: arn:aws:sts::707930574880:assumed-role/AWSReservedSSO_EKS-HUB-Tensorboard_855674a9053d4044/sylvain.lesage@huggingface.co is not authorized to perform: eks:ListClusters on resource: arn:aws:eks:eu-west-3:707930574880:cluster/*
 ```

 We've had to use another role to do it: create another profile called `hub-pu` by using `HFPowerUserAccess` instead of `EKS-HUB-Hub` in `aws configure sso`.
 Beware: this role might be removed soon.